62726164/dpg/readme.md

 ## Usage Recommendations

   * Use the same sentence everywhere.
 Commit it to memory.
+    * Or, use several sentences.
+One for work passwords, another for personal ones, etc.
   * Use a different word for different sites.
 Be consistent with case (e.g. google, facebook, twitter, etc.)
   * If you need to change all of your passwords, change the sentence.
   * If you need to change one site password, change the word.